 Jane D. Goldstein

 Jane is co-head of the firm's mergers & acquisitions group for North America and co-managing partner of the Boston office, maintaining offices in both New York and Boston.
 Jane is also co-head of the technology, media & telecommunications practice group and head of the retail & consumer brands industry group.
-She is a member of the firm's diversity committee.

 Jane advises a wide range of public and private companies and their boards of directors with respect to corporate governance, securities regulation and general legal matters, and frequently represents investment banking firms serving in financial advisory roles.
 She also has extensive experience counseling U.S. companies in the retail and consumer products industry.